Gardening Answers Knowledgebase

-A local gardening blog, Greenwalks, includes a letter from Linden Mead, a Seattle Department of Transportation arborist, addressing one of the concerns I would have about planting edible crops next to a street:
+Linden Mead, a Seattle Department of Transportation arborist, addresses one of the concerns I would have about planting edible crops next to a street:

 "Although the list may not be exhaustive, and gardeners are encouraged to be creative, they do need to follow some parameters.
 Plants grown within the area equal to or less than 30 feet from an intersection may not exceed 24" (2 feet) in height at maturity.
 This is so that visibility is adequately maintained (cars and pedestrians visible to each other).
 When a planting strip is 5 feet wide or less, plants may not exceed 36" (3 feet) in height at maturity.
 This is to help assure pedestrian safety/visibility as well as to maintain pedestrian walkways and the roadway clear of overgrowth which may impede travel on the right-of-way.
 With wider strips, it is possible to put in scattered, taller plants, if planted in the middle of the strip.

 "There are also regulations about 'hardscape' - which may include planting beds in the strip.
 Raised beds may be constructed from timber but rocks or bricks that are easily moved (read here 'picked up and thrown') are not allowed.
 Permits are also required to plant, prune or remove trees."